codeseveneleven/siteconfiggitsync/README.md

 Sometimes it is necessary for a TYPO3 project that the site-config yaml files are managed in git alongside the site-package.
 Those projects have the problem that site-admins can then not change settings in the site config without manually carrying those changes back over to the git repository in order for them not to be overriden with the next CI/CD run or publish.

-This extension aims to alleviate this problem by pushing those changes back to your gitlab instance automatically.
-In doing so the extension will create a branch, check in the changes that have been made and create a merge-request which you then can manage in gitlab without manually merging the yaml files.
+This extension aims to alleviate this problem by pushing those changes back to your GitLab instance automatically.
+In doing so the extension will create a branch, check in the changes that have been made and create a merge-request which you then can manage in GitLab without manually merging the yaml files.
 And you will be notified about the changes because of the merge-request.

 There is no git binary on the server needed, everything is done through the GitLab API.
-Right now only GitLab is supported, but it can be selfhosted or on gitlab.com.
+GitHub and GitLab (selfhosted or GitLab.com) are supported.

 ## Changelog